MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

   Teradata provides stored procedure language to create stored procedures.
 Azure Synapse supports stored procedures by using T-SQL.
 If you migrate stored procedures to Azure Synapse, you must recode them by using T-SQL.

-- **Triggers:** You can't create triggers in Azure Synapse, but you can implement triggers in data factory.
+- **Triggers:** You can't create triggers in Azure Synapse, but you can implement triggers in Data Factory.

 - **Sequences:** Azure Synapse sequences are handled similarly to how they are handled in Teradata.
 Use `IDENTITY` columns or SQL code to create the next sequence number in a series.